The Nest

 However, that doesn’t mean there are no limits.
 Some rules regulate how HOAs can charge this fee.
 According to New York law, all fees must be stated beforehand in your community’s governing documents.

 Sometimes, your HOA rules want new members to pay these fees, but its governing documents don’t explicitly allow this.
-The HOA would have to amend its governing documents to allow this practice in these cases.
-The HOA would also have to follow its governing documents’ requirements for amending the document.
-For instance, the HOA may have to get the consent of the majority of its board members before amending its governing documents.
+In these cases, the HOA must amend its governing documents to allow this practice.
+The HOA would also have to follow the requirements of its governing documents to amend the document.

 What’s the difference between capital contribution fees and other building fees?